When adjusting ignition timing, keep hands, equipment and wires well clear of the fan impeller.

 where p = 3.142

-5. With the ignition off, loosen the nut of the ignition distributor bracket so that the distributor turns without slipping.
+5. With the ignition off, loosen the distributor bracket nut until the distributor can turn without slipping.

 6. Make sure the strobe light wires are clear of the drive belts and fan, then start the engine.

-7. Increase the engine speed to the desired value and then point the flashing strobe light at the ignition marks - be very careful with the moving parts of the engine.
+7. Increase engine speed to the required value and then aim the flashing strobe light at the spark marks - be very careful with moving engine parts.

-8. The mark on the flywheel or vibration damper should appear stationary.
-If it is aligned with the required mark on the clutch housing or engine front cover, then the ignition timing is correct.
+8. The mark on the flywheel or vibration damper should appear to be stationary.
+If it is aligned with the required mark on the clutch housing or front engine cover, the ignition timing is correct.

 Ignition mark "OZ" on the flywheel.

-9. If the marks are not aligned, then adjustment is required.
-Rotate the ignition distributor very slowly until the marks line up, being careful not to touch the high voltage wires.
+9. If the marks are not aligned, adjustment is required.
+Very slowly rotate the distributor until the marks are aligned, taking care not to touch the high-voltage wires.

 10. Tighten the distributor bracket nut and check the ignition timing again.

 11. Stop the engine and disconnect the strobe light and tachometer.
-Connect the vacuum hose, if available.
+Connect the vacuum hose, if equipped.